jwalton/rust-book-abridged/docs/ch19/ch19-04-advanced-functions-and-closures.md

     list_of_numbers.iter().map(ToString::to_string).collect();
 ```

-Each enum variant we define becomes an initializer function, so we can use them as function pointers:
+Each enum variant we define becomes an initializer function, so we can use them as function pointers (as we also could any constructor):

 ```rust
 enum Status {